ratatui/ratatui-website/code/ratatui-examples/examples/README.md

 >
 > We don't keep the CHANGELOG updated with unreleased changes, check the git commit history or run
 > `git-cliff -u` against a cloned version of this repository.

+## Design choices

+The examples contain some opinionated choices in order to make it easier for newer rustaceans to easily be productive in creating applications:

+- Each example has an App struct, with methods that implement a main loop, handle events and drawing the UI.
+- We use color_eyre for handling errors and panics.
+See [How to use color-eyre with Ratatui] on the website for more information about this.
+- Common code is not extracted into a separate file.
+This makes each example self-contained and easy to read as a whole.

+Not every example has been updated with all these points in mind yet, however over time they will be.
+None of the above choices are strictly necessary for Ratatui apps, but these choices make examples easier to run, maintain and explain.
+These choices are designed to help newer users fall into the pit of success when incorporating example code into their own apps.
+We may also eventually move some of these design choices into the core of Ratatui to simplify apps.

+[How to use color-eyre with Ratatui]: https://ratatui.rs/how-to/develop-apps/color_eyre/

 ## Demo2